Reece844/Try2Recipe/src/pages/2020-08-12-garam-masala-spice.md

   - 1 1/2 tsp Ground black pepper
 path: /garam_masala
 ---
-It is best to toast whole spices and grind fesh
+It is best to toast whole spices and grind fresh